fikrettiryaki/flock/README.md

 Validations can be richer
 Stock information could have a date component where orders and stocks are matched in a daily manner integration tests can be added
+Logging tool could be added
+Flock and Order domains could be seperated into different microservices to demonstrate microservice architechtire and scalability of project